Why Bean-To-Bar Chocolates and Ingredients Matter

-I like my chocolate plain so that I can savour its true taste, quality and texture – whether it’s smooth, grainy, rich, roasted, nutty, bold or mellow.
+I like my chocolate with as little ingredients possible so I can savour its true taste, quality and texture – whether it’s smooth, grainy, rich, roasted, nutty, bold or mellow.
 I also like to know exactly what ingredients I’m consuming.
 How many times have you picked up a canned food from the grocery store to find corn syrup, high fructose corn syrup, sodium benzoate, potassium benzoate or monosodium glutamate as the first ingredient listed?

 Hence, not only is the entire process of making chocolate extremely complicated (which I will cover another time) or who the supply chains are affecting, it’s vital to know what ingredients are used to make it.